Mizen Head – How To Visit Ireland’s Most Southern Point

 Since Mizen Head is located in the remote area of Ireland’s most southern point, this means that unfortunately you are going to have to stay in accommodation that is a little bit further away.

-Luckily the drive there is almost as beautiful as the destination itself, and you get to spend a night in one of Ireland’s most charming towns, so we think it’s a win win really!
+Luckily the drive in this part of Ireland is almost as beautiful as Mizen Head itself, and you get to spend a night in some of Ireland’s most charming towns, so we think it’s a win win really!

-The recommended Mizen Head accommodation were chosen based on value for money, guest reviews and location – offering three different but equally stunning Irish coastal towns.
+The recommended accommodations around Mizen Head are chosen based on value for money, guest reviews, and location – offering three different but equally stunning Irish coastal towns, all with their own advantages.

 Schull Harbour Hotel and Leisure Centre

-Located at the eastern edge of Schull village in West Cork, Schull Harbour Hotel boasts stunning views of Schull Harbour.
+Located at the eastern edge of Schull village in West Cork, Schull Harbour Hotel boasts stunning views of Schull Harbour and is only a 30-minute drive from Mizen Head.

 the Leisure centre at Schull harbour hotel Mizen Head Cork Happy Irish Wanderers